mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 This is really true, you can experience it in your life.

 I told you before, I was very impressed by some aspect of Buddhist teaching through the study of Buddhism.
-At that time my feeling was sort of enlightenment.
-I really enjoyed it and I was very happy, because I could see the light in the human world, in the future, in my life, et cetera.
-I was really happy, so sooner or later I would like to tell somebody.
+At that time my feeling was sort of enlightenment; I really enjoyed it and I was very happy, because I could see the light in the human world, in the future, in my life, et cetera.
+I was really happy, so [...]
 I told a friend.
 Immediately he said, “How stupid you are.” *[Laughter.]*

-[...]
+[Like] a dewdrop.

 ### 1:01:39

 > 6\.
 Like a **bubble** each experience bursts soon, and it can be enjoyed only for a moment.
 In Buddhist tradition, the bubble, a particularly unsubstantial entity, is usually related to the skandha of feeling.
 Dependent on three factors – enjoyer, enjoyable thing, and enjoyment – all joys quickly burst apart.
 And the same holds good of painful feelings also.

-So like a bubble, each experience bursts soon, and can be enjoyed only for a moment, because human experience immediately bursts apart.
-Subject and object, from something else, immediately burst apart.
+So “like a bubble each experience bursts soon, and can be enjoyed only for a moment,” because human experience immediately bursts apart.
+Subject and object [from] something else immediately burst apart.
 For a moment you can feel good, but next moment, it disappears.
-You can really see your ideas and your thoughts [burst apart] in zazen, it’s really so, just like bubbles constantly come up.
-And you chase after one thought in zazen, you can ... constantly, because another bubble comes up, so you are interested in another bubble.
+You can really see your ideas and your thoughts [burst apart] in zazen; it’s really so, just like bubbles constantly coming up.
+You chase after one thought in zazen, you can chase after them constantly, because other bubbles comes up, so you are interested in another bubble.
 Constantly it disappears.
 If you seek for it, if you catch that one bubble, immediately the bubble bursts apart.
-Subject and object, and also bubbles.
-So all separate, many pieces, your life bursts apart in pieces.
-All the discipline.
-Just like a waterfall.
-Waterfall coming down from the top; the water crashes into pieces [at the bottom].
-The more something bursts apart in pieces, the more this pretty easily disappears quickly.
+Subject and object [are also] bubbles. [...]
+Your life bursts apart in pieces, and they all disappear.
+Just like a waterfall: the water comes down from the top; it splashes into pieces [at the bottom].
+The more something bursts apart in pieces, the more it pretty easily disappears quickly.

 That is also very characteristic of human intellect, the dualistic world.